cjimti/mk/_posts/2018-05-08-hobby-cluster.md

 ### Permissions: RBAC (Role Based Access Control)

 Setup permissive RBAC.
-This has no effect on a clusters ability to be "production grade" since security models can change beased on the requirements of the cluster.
-You want a secure cluster and you get that with the security setup in the steps above.
+A permissive RBAC does not affect a clusters ability to be "production grade" since security models can change based on the requirements of the cluster.
+You want a secure cluster, and you get that with the security setup in the steps above.
 What you don't need in a small cluster is a complicated security model.
 You can add that later.

 ```bash
 kubectl create clusterrolebinding permissive-binding \